 The answer – a lot.

 Exhibit A: the Atlanta cheating scandal.
-This was one of the biggest cheating scandals (if not the biggest cheating scandal) in U.S. history.
-Approximately 178 teachers and administrators (including principals) colluded to inflate student test scores; worse still, they came after anyone who tried to get in their way.
+In what is likely one of the biggest cheating scandals in U.S. history, about 178 teachers and administrators (including principals) colluded to inflate student test scores; worse still, they came after anyone who tried to get in their way.
 As a result, several teachers either had their certifications suspended or revoked and now could lose bonuses if caught cheating; also, the Atlanta Public Schools (APS) system was in danger of losing accreditation, but the Southern Association of Colleges and Schools (SACS) recently upgraded APS’ status from probation to “accredited with advisement” – one step below full accreditation.
 Aside from the fallout, there are other factors that make this case intriguing:

 - The number of teachers, staff, and school districts involved